Ota Janeček was born on August 15, 1919 in Pardubičky.

 His early work consisted mainly of figural motifs of women and girls, influenced by Amadeo Modigliani and the Paris School.
 His further work is strongly concerned with the subject of nature, which results in cycles such as grasses, flowers, birds and butterflies.
 In his late work he comes to a synthesis of all cycles and topics.

-During his life he illustrated a number of books of world literature and in addition to painting he also devoted himself to graphics, he liked the dry point, linocuts and lithographs.
+During his life he illustrated a great number of books of world literature and in addition to painting he also devoted himself to graphics, he liked the dry point, linocuts and lithographs.
 His paintings are characterized by distinctive colour and poetry.
-He has won a number of prestigious awards and prizes at home and abroad, and his works are, among others, in the National Gallery and the London Tate Gallery.
+He has won many prestigious awards and prizes at home and abroad, and his works are, among others, in the National Gallery and the London Tate Gallery.

 He also worked as a textile designer and was often involved in film.